borisdayma/docs/docs/started.md

 ## 2. Account

-Sign up for a free account by running `wandb login` in your terminal, or going to our [sign up page](https://app.wandb.ai/login?signup=true).
+Sign up for a free account by running `wandb login` in your terminal or by going to our [sign up page](https://app.wandb.ai/login?signup=true).

 ## 3. Logging Code
 Add a few lines to your script to log hyperparameters and metrics.